How to Bath a Cat at Home

-In these months the cat is receptive to all instruction for social management that you want to give it.
-In fact, it tolerate more than just water if it has learned from a young age; also, it is an activity that reinforces the social relationship between kitten and owner, along with brushing, petting and playing.
+In these months the cat is receptive to all instructions for social management that you want to give it.
+In fact, it tolerates more than just water if it has learned from a young age; also, it is an activity that reinforces the social relationship between kitten and owner, along with brushing, petting, and playing.

 How to Give a Bath a Cat

 Before starting, it is important to understand the importance of having extra time, at least 1 hour to be able to enjoy the bath with your cat.
 It is also good to talk to your cat and pet it during the process to calm the cat’s anxiety.
 The atmosphere should be calm and, if possible, it should always be the same person who bathes the cat.

 The bath can be given in any basin in the house.
 The only important thing is that the cat fits and the water is warm.
 You should have everything prepared and ready in the place where you are going to give the bath beforehand.
 We are talking about shampoo, towels, dryers… You should use a special shampoo for cats, don’t use just any one of yours.

 The water should be warm, not too cold or too hot, at a temperature of about 30 degrees.
 It is good to let the water run for a while so that the animal will become accustomed to the noise.
 Begin wetting the cat little by little at the first with your hand or with the help of a soft sponge, but never directly in the shower stream.